UNDERSTANDING YOUR BUSINESS

 Click here to go to a variety of interesting articles our team have prepared.

-Our commercial practice is recognised as one of the top in the South Island, testimony to our team and the decades of collective knowledge and experience within it.
+Our practice is recognised as one of the top in the South Island, testimony to our team and the decades of collective knowledge and experience within it.
+Across Alexandra, Queenstown, Invercargill and beyond, we’re the team of commercial lawyers you can trust.

-AWS Legal’s Business Team is committed to providing our clients quick turnaround and accurate legal solutions.
+AWS Legal’s business lawyers are committed to providing our with clients quick turnaround and accurate legal solutions.

 Our client base is as extensive as it is diverse – we’re advisors to both emerging and long-established organisations.
 We cover all areas of commercial law, and our clients include many of the best in southern business, particularly in the electricity, property, construction and forestry sectors.